nicktrandafil/nicktrandafil.github.io/index.md

 # Locally App

-Send files to devices in your WIFI, Hotspot or other local network using Locally App.
+Send files to devices in your WiFi, Hotspot or other local network using Locally App.

 ## Downloads